PeakWhale/helm/README.md

 * Supporting evidence lives in documents like loan applications, policy forms, emails, and PDFs
 * Teams manually connect the dots, which slows decisions, increases cost, and makes outcomes harder to reproduce and audit

-PeakWhale™ Helm shows how an agentic architecture can automate this end to end workflow locally, while keeping reasoning explainable and tool usage visible.
+PeakWhale™ Helm shows how an agentic architecture can automate this end to end workflow locally, while keeping tool usage visible.

 ## Important Notice

-All data in this repository is 100% synthetic.
+All data in this repository is 100 percent synthetic.

 Customer names, transaction values, merchants, and PDFs are randomly generated for demonstration purposes only.

 ## What PeakWhale™ Helm Does